101 Cooking For Two

 whisking wet ingredients in a white bowl

-• Mix dry ingredients.
-One cup flour, three tablespoons sugar, two teaspoons baking powder, and ½ teaspoon coarse salt.
-Whisk.
+• In a separate bowl, mix the dry ingredients: 1 cup of flour, 3 tablespoons of sugar, 2 teaspoons of baking powder, and ½ teaspoon of Kosher salt.
 Mix wet into dry.
 Whisk until just combined.
 Do not overdo it.

 pouring wet ingredients into dry ingredients

-• Pour batter into the heated buttered pan.
-Sprinkle ¾ cup blueberries into the batter, then sprinkle with 1-2 teaspoon sugar.
-Berries may be fresh or frozen (do not thaw).
-If frozen, be sure to rinse, then pat dry before using.
+• Pour batter into the buttered pan.
+Sprinkle ¾ cup blueberries over the batter, then sprinkle with 1-2 teaspoons sugar.

 adding blueberries to the top of the batter